Eric Lu

-Eric Lu (born December 15, 1997) is an American classical pianist.
-The winner of the 2025 XIX International Chopin Piano Competition in Warsaw and the 2018 Leeds International Piano Competition, he has performed with many of the world's major orchestras, including the London Symphony Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, Royal Philharmonic Orchestra, Los Angeles Philharmonic, Royal Stockholm Philharmonic Orchestra, Oslo Philharmonic, and toured with the Orchestre national de Lille.

-Lu records for Warner Classics under an exclusive contract, and has released critically acclaimed recordings of Beethoven, Brahms, Chopin, Schubert, and Schumann on the label.
-Since winning the 19th International Chopin Piano Competition, he is set to release a live album of highlights from his winning performances on Deutsche Grammophon.
+Lu has performed with many of the world's major orchestras, including the London Symphony Orchestra, Chicago Symphony Orchestra, Boston Symphony Orchestra, Royal Philharmonic Orchestra, Los Angeles Philharmonic, Royal Stockholm Philharmonic Orchestra, and Oslo Philharmonic.
+He began recording for Warner Classics in 2019 under an exclusive contract.
+He has released critically acclaimed recordings of Beethoven, Brahms, Chopin, Schubert, and Schumann on the label.